Florida Does Not Convict Everyone

 If you are charged and you enter a plea of guilty or no contest then you will typically be found guilty by the court.
 However, being found guilty does not mean you have been convicted.

-The court, immediately after finding you guilty, must then decide if you will be Adjudicated Guilty or if the court will Withhold the adjudication of guilt.
+The court, immediately after finding you guilty, must then decide if you will be Adjudicated Guilty or if the court will grant a Withhold of adjudication of guilt.
 This also applies when a jury finds you guilty after a trial.

 The Withholding of Guilt …